sumo300/biggy/README.md

 ```

 ## Postgresql
-All of the above works with Postgres as well, except that Postgres, of course, doesn;t store files in your project.
+All of the above works with Postgres as well, except that Postgres, of course, doesn't store files in your project.

 If we want to use Buiggy with a Posgres store, all we need to do is pass it the name of the connection string as defined in the `App.config` or `Web.config` file in our project.